Lateral Ankle Ligament Repair/Reconstruction

 - Injury to the superficial peroneal nerve: This nerve is often in the wound.
 The nerve is usually identified and is not normally cut but retracted away from harm.
 During the retraction, the nerve can be irritated with too much tension.
 In the repair and healing process, this nerve can become scarred, leading to either decreased sensation over the top of the foot or in some cases, a painful burning sensation in this region.
 If this type of neuritis occurs, fairly aggressive therapy to desensitize this area is required.

 - Stretching out of the repair: This is another potential risk of this surgery.
 The repaired ligament is often strong and creates increased stability of the ankle.
 However, it is not as strong as the original ligament and further ankle sprains will potentially stretch out this ligament.
-If revision of a Brostrom repair is required many surgeons will choose to perform a tendon reconstruction of the lateral ligaments.
+If revision of a Brostrom procedure is required many surgeons will choose to perform a tendon reconstruction of the lateral ankle ligaments or reinforce the repair with an implant that looks a bit like a shoelace and serves to brace the repair internally.

 Patients undergoing the surgery are subject to the potential for the usual risks associated with surgery such as the risk of: